eugeniusd/gatewaydemo/readme.md

 # Gatewaydemo Application

 Gatewaydemo is an application that acts as a gateway for other services.
+It uses [Spring Gateway](https://spring.io/projects/spring-cloud-gateway) project in order to implement the routing.
 Current implementation allows routing to http://httpbin.org or https://jsonplaceholder.typicode.com APIs (depending on the profile used: "httpbin" or "jph").